 Social and emotional learning.
 We are educating and leading human beings and to help foster confident and empathetic humans requires trust and a safe and caring environment.
 To help accomplish this, we should strive to attend to the whole person.
 A safe and nurturing environment is the key to elevating resiliency, diversity, and celebrating achievements.
 We must endeavor for people to feel safe, seen, heard, respected and celebrated.

 Learning through meaningful experiences.
 Learning should be relevant and applicable to the real world and meaningful to the learner.
 With respect for what learners bring from their personal life experience, and how we make learning interesting and engaging for learners, we hopefully facilitate the acquisition of life-long learning skills.
-Students and educators should engage in real-world, hands-on learning experiences that matter to them.
+Learners should engage in real-world, hands-on learning experiences that matter to them.
 Please see an example of integrating Inquiry within my classroom here.

 Creativity and Innovation.
 Lastly, we need to appreciate that the world is continually changing and requires practitioners to iterate best practices.
-Thus, by engaging to continually learn we can apply knowledge to improve learning for students in our ever-changing world.
+Thus, by engaging to continually learn we can apply knowledge to improve learning in our ever-changing world.
 We must encourage mistakes, trying, wonder, and innovation to drive learning by design.
 All learners and educators deserve the best possible opportunities to achieve their best selves and this involves continually learning and embracing change.
 Our schools deserve leaders who will find potential in learners, staff, and processes.
-To do so, we must continually reflect back to driving questions of “What lessons do we want for our children?
+To do so, we must continually reflect back to driving questions of “What lessons do we want?
 How and why are we teaching?
 What world will we create by the education that we provide?”
 Please see examples of Design Thinking used as a tool within my classroom here.

 The Arts as a tool for learning & expression.
 I believe the Arts…